11/6/2024

 Adam Sullivan

 Yeah, thanks, John.
-Right now, the way we're viewing it is, you know, we're hopeful to get to a client and a final contract in a short enough time period where we know exactly what they want to build.
+Right now, the way we're viewing it is we're hopeful to get to a client and a final contract in a short enough time period where we know exactly what they want to build.
 We know exactly the sizing and the requirements that they're looking for.
-From our perspective, we're not looking to spend capital prior to having that contract in hand.
+And so from our perspective, we're not looking to spend capital prior to having that contract in hand.

 speaker